to run samplers in parallel you must run `set_host_device_count` before importing jax

 # Hospital: dense, NaN-padded to length n_total

-hosp_obs = model.pad_observations(hosp_admits[:n_days_fit])
+hosp_obs = model.pad_observations(hosp_admits[:n_days_90])

 # Wastewater: sparse, times shifted to shared axis

-ww_mask = ww_data["time_indices"] < n_days_fit
+ww_mask = ca_ww_data["time_indices"] < n_days_90

-ww_times = model.shift_times(ww_data["time_indices"][ww_mask])
+ww_times = model.shift_times(ca_ww_data["time_indices"][ww_mask])

-ww_conc = ww_data["observed_conc"][ww_mask]
+ww_conc = ca_ww_data["observed_conc"][ww_mask]

-# Map wastewater sensors to subpopulation indices
+# Map wastewater sensors to subpopulation indices.

-# In practice, this mapping comes from your data (which WWTP serves which catchment).
+# In practice, this mapping comes from your data

-# For this demo, we cycle sensors through the monitored subpopulations.
+# sensors through the monitored subpopulations.

 n_monitored = len(ww_monitored_subpops)